vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ```

-And now since we have set the external service to enabled, all HTTP responses coming from Cloud Director with `Content-Type: application/vnd.vmware.admin.organization+xml;version=38.0` will be forwarded to your external service for further processing.
+And now since we have set the external service to enabled, all HTTP responses coming from VMware Cloud Director with `Content-Type: application/vnd.vmware.admin.organization+xml;version=38.0` will be forwarded to your external service for further processing.

 #### Setting up authorization of external service custom URL requests

 The external service, which we registered in the previous steps, has authorization disabled.
-This means that any Cloud Director user can access the custom URLs serviced by the external service.
+This means that any VMware Cloud Director user can access the custom URLs serviced by the external service.
 However, you can limit who can access these URLs.
 But before we enabled the external service authorisation, we need to set up the rules for it.

 The quickest way to configure external service authorisation, is to create an External Service Resource and at least one External Service Action in it with at least one ACL Rule.
 The External Service Action holds information about what HTTP method is allowed to be used when requesting a certain URL (URL matching a URL pattern).
-The ACL Rule holds information about which user/org has the right to invoke the action, or which Cloud Director Right implies the right to invoke the action.
+The ACL Rule holds information about which user/org has the right to invoke the action, or which VMware Cloud Director Right implies the right to invoke the action.

-The first example for setting up authorization is with using a core Cloud Director object to base the authorization on.
+The first example for setting up authorization is with using a core VMware Cloud Director object to base the authorization on.
 We will use the organization.

 1. Register custom rights for the external service (optional)

-    This is an optional step - you can create custom rights in Cloud Director for a specific external service.
+    This is an optional step - you can create custom rights in VMware Cloud Director for a specific external service.

     Let's create a Custom Right: